-In 2023, a total of 359 incidents of child labour were reported on 0.15% of farms in the BAT Group's annual Thrive assessment covering the BAT Group's Thrive Supply Chain.
-The majority of these cases related to under-18-year-olds working on tasks such as watering seedbeds, harvesting and stitching tobacco.
+In 2024, a total of 117 incidents of child labour were reported on 0.05% of farms in the BAT Group's Thrive Supply Chain.
+The majority of these cases related to under-18-year-olds stitching and/or tobacco green leaves.
 Of these, 100% were reported as resolved during the growing season.

-In 2023, a 62% reduction in the incidents of child labour reported was supported by: ongoing implementation of child labour mitigation programmes, farmer training, and stakeholder engagement amongst the BAT Group's Thrive Supply Chain.
-The BAT Group recognises the complexity of child labour and that monitoring cannot take place on every farm every day of the growing season, so incidents may be hidden or under-reported.
+In cases of recurring incidents, a farmer's contract is not renewed for the next season.
+No recurring incident was identified in 2024.
+The BAT Group recognises the complexity of child labour and that monitoring cannot take place on every farm every day of the growing season, so incidents may be hidden or underreported.